skborey/Newman-Report-Template/README.md

 # Newman-Report-Template
+[An example](https://skborey.github.io/newman/sample-report) of the report using this template.
 This template is modify from the [default template](https://github.com/postmanlabs/newman-reporter-html/blob/develop/lib/template-default.hbs).
-[An example of the report using this template.](https://skborey.github.io/newman/sample-report)